Croatian Defence Council

-The Croatian Defence Council (Hrvatsko vijeće obrane, HVO) was the armed wing of the self-proclaimed Croatian Republic of Herzeg-Bosnia, a breakaway entity unrecognised by the international community.
-It existed in the Republic of Bosnia and Herzegovina between 1991 and 1996.
+The Croatian Defence Council (Hrvatsko vijeće obrane, HVO) was the armed wing of Croatian Republic of Herzeg-Bosnia.
+It existed in the Republic of Bosnia and Herzegovina between 1991 and 1997.
 The HVO was the main military force of the Croats of Bosnia and Herzegovina.

-In the initial stage of the Bosnian War, the HVO fought alongside the Army of the Republic of Bosnia and Herzegovina (ARBiH) against the Army of Republika Srpska, but in the latter stage of the conflict clashed against its former ally, particularly in the Mostar area.
+In the initial stage of the Bosnian War, the HVO fought alongside the Army of the Republic of Bosnia and Herzegovina (ARBiH) against the Army of Republika Srpska, but in the latter stage of the conflict clashed against the ARBiH, particularly in the Mostar area.
 The European Community Monitoring Mission estimated the strength of the HVO in the beginning of 1993 at 45,000–55,000.
 In July 1993, the Central Intelligence Agency estimated the HVO forces at 40,000 to 50,000 men.

-The HVO was incorporated into the Army of the Federation of Bosnia and Herzegovina (VFBiH) in December 1995 by following the agreement made after signing the Dayton Accords.
+The HVO was incorporated into the Army of the Federation of Bosnia and Herzegovina (VFBiH) in December 1997 by following the agreement made after signing the Dayton Accords.
 In December 2005, the HVO was reorganised as the 1st Infantry Guard Regiment of the Armed Forces of Bosnia and Herzegovina, after VFBiH and Army of Republika Srpska were united into a single armed force.

 History

-The HVO was established on 8 April 1992 in Grude by the political leadership of Croats, mainly members of Croatian Democratic Union, as the official military formation of Herzeg-Bosnia.
-On 15 May 1992, the HVO Department of Defence was established.
-By then, the HVO Main Staff, Main Logistics Base, Military Police, and Personnel Administration were also formed.
+The HVO was established on 8 April 1992 in Grude by the political leadership of the Croatian Republic of Herzeg-Bosnia, primarily members of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ-BiH), to serve as the supreme defence body for the region.
+Its formation followed the October 1991 destruction of the village of Ravno by the Yugoslav People's Army, an event which prompted local Croat leaders to organize for self-defense amid the perceived inability of the central government in Sarajevo to provide security.
+Initially envisioned as a temporary expedient to defend Croat-populated territories until a national defense could be organized, the HVO grew rapidly, with a sizable number of Bosniaks initially joining its ranks.
+On 15 May 1992, the HVO Department of Defence was established, followed by the formation of the HVO Main Staff, Main Logistics Base, Military Police, and Personnel Administration.

 Armed conflict erupted between Herzeg-Bosnia (with Croatian support) and the Republic of Bosnia and Herzegovina, following a shift by the HVO toward territorial expansion and the establishment of Croat-controlled areas, often accompanied by displacement and violence against non-Croat populations.
 However, in Bihać, and Usora, the HVO and ARBiH still worked together.
 In March 1994, the Washington Agreement was signed, which ended fighting between the HVO and ARBiH.